YannDubs/Neural-Process-Family/jupyter/text/CNPF.md

 ## Attentive Conditional Neural Process (AttnCNP)

-One possible explanation for CNP's underfitting is that all points in the target set share a global representation $R$ of the context set, i.e., $R$ is *independent* of the location of the desired target.
+One possible explanation for CNP's underfitting is that all points in the target set share a _single_ global representation $R$ of the context set, i.e., $R$ is *independent* of the location of the target input.
-This implies that all points in the context set have the same "importance", regardless of the location at which a prediction is being made.
+This implies that all points in the context set are given the same "importance", regardless of the location at which a prediction is being made.
-For example, CNPs struggle to take advantage of the fact that if a target point is very close to a context point they will often both have similar values.
-A possible solution is to use a target-specific representation $R^{(t)}$, as illustrated in {numref}`computational_graph_AttnCNPs_text`.
+For example, CNPs struggle to take advantage of the fact that if a target point is very close to a context point, they will often both have similar values.
+One possible solution is to use a _target-specific_ representation $R^{(t)}$, as illustrated in {numref}`computational_graph_AttnCNPs_text`.

 ```{figure} ../images/computational_graph_AttnCNPs.svg
 ---